How to play easy songs on the piano that everyone will enjoy during the holiday season

 5.)
 “Santa’s Coming For Us” – Sia: A new Christmas tune for the 2017 holiday season, it uses chords predominantly throughout the song.
 It has a mix of both slow and fast speeds throughout the tune.

 Each of these modern pop song piano covers offers you a challenge from the different piano chords and chord inversions used and it will give you a break from the classic “Jingle Bells” tune.
 Some of these holiday songs have a faster tempo, while others are slower.

 Each song has a tutorial that shows you how to play the individual piano keys, at what speed, which piano chords to play, and in which note combinations.

 Best ways to learn how to play easy songs on the piano

 1.)
 Use online piano lessons that focus on utilizing pop music as a way to teach technical piano skills.
+Try these out.

 Online piano lessons will teach you how to play easy songs on the piano or other methods if using pop music doesn’t fit your learning style.

 2.)
 Choose a small list of songs and practicing them as often as possible through tutorials.